 And when they came up out of the water, the Spirit of the Lord carried Philip away, and the eunuch saw him no more, and went on his way rejoicing.
-(Acts 8:39) [ESV]
+(Acts 8:39)

 I know a man in Christ who fourteen years ago was caught up to the third heaven...
-(2 Corinthians 12:2) [ESV]
+(2 Corinthians 12:2)

-In the fourth century AD a Catholic priest and language scholar by the name of Jerome translated the Bible into the common (vulgar) Latin language of that time.
-In this Latin Vulgate translation of 1 Thessalonians 4:17 he used the word rapiemur, a form of rapare, to translate harpadzō.
+In the fourth century AD a Catholic priest and language scholar by the name of Jerome translated the Bible into the common Latin language of that time (called vulgar Latin).
+In this "Latin Vulgate" translation of 1 Thessalonians 4:17 he used the Latin word rapiemur, a form of rapare, to translate the Greek word harpadzō.
 When rapare is transliterated into the English it becomes the word "rapture."
 Thus, even though the word "rapture" is not used in any English translation of the Bible, it still remains appropriate to refer to this event as the rapture.